 Wells’ Built Museum of African American History & Culture

-Displaying items from Orlando’s Black history, the Wells’ Built Museum is a tribute to Dr. William Monroe Wells.
-Since many places were closed to Black residents, Dr. Wells created venues and hotels in the Parramore neighborhood.
+The Wells’ Built Museum is a tribute to Dr. William Monroe Wells, who developed venues and hotels in the Parramore neighborhood.
 Today the museums displays slave records, art work, an original Negro League jersey and furniture from the 1930’s.

 Harry T. & Harriette V. Moore Cultural Center

-Civil rights leaders in Brevard County, Harry and Harriette Moore were teachers and worked with the NAACP.
-They also helped many Black Floridians register to vote.
-On Christmas Day, 1951, a bomb went off under their bedroom.
-The murderers were never found.
-Harry and Harriette Moore were the only husband and wife killed for the civil rights movement.
+Civil rights leaders in Brevard County, Harry and Harriette Moore were teachers in the area and worked with the NAACP to register African-Americans to vote.
+On Christmas Day, 1951, a bomb went off under their bedroom, murdering them both.
 The Cultural Center features a replica of their home in Mims in the exact location of the original house.
 There is also a museum that tells the Moore’s story, special exhibits and events.

 Mary McLeod Bethune House